leonardopagliochini/QuantumC/README.md

    ```bash
    python pipeline.py json_out/try.json
    ```
    The script prints the reconstructed C source and the generated MLIR to the terminal.
 It also writes a dependency DAG to `output/ir_dag.*`.
+Each node shows the operation in SSA form (for example `%3 = %2 + %1`) and duplicate operands result in multiple edges.

 ## Pipeline Overview